maxmakovskiy/bm25/README.md

   # BM25 Search library

-  **A fast and lightweight BM25-based library to search in the corpus of provided files implemented in JAVA**
+  **A fast and lightweight BM25-based library to search through the corpus of provided files implemented in JAVA**
 </div>